Update as of February, 2016

 Due to an error in the Chain of Custody language found by one of the participants in the group, MRAG corrected and revised the fishery certificates with a more accurate Chain of Custody language.

 Please download the revised certificates below for your use:

-- Pacific Cod – Golf of Alaska – Pot Certificate FINAL
+- Pacific Cod – Gulf of Alaska – Pot Certificate FINAL

-- Pacific Cod – Golf of Alaska – Longline Certificate FINAL
+- Pacific Cod – Gulf of Alaska – Longline Certificate FINAL

-- Pacific Cod – Golf of Alaska – Jig Certificate FINAL
+- Pacific Cod – Gulf of Alaska – Jig Certificate FINAL

-- Pacific Cod – Golf of Alaska – Demersal Trawl Certificate FINAL
+- Pacific Cod – Gulf of Alaska – Demersal Trawl Certificate FINAL

 - Pacific Cod – Bering Sea Aleutian Island – Demersal Trawl Certificate FINAL